MicrosoftDocs/ai-builder/ai-builder-docs/create-form-processing-model.md

 At any time, you can resize to adjust your selection.

-If a field ends in one line and begins in another one, you can tag it using the **‘Continue tagging’** option.
+If a field ends on one line and begins on another line, you can tag it using the **‘Continue tagging’** option.

    > [!div class="mx-imgBorder"]
    > ![Continue tagging](media/document-processing-continue-tagging-doc.gif "Tag multiple words and line breaks")